 Adding leading zeros is one of the most frequently encountered data problem.
 Sometimes it is essential to add leading zeros in SAS while doing data cleaning.
 This makes data looks much cleaner, easy to read and consistent.
-In this tutorial, I will show you how easy it is to add a leading zero’s to a numeric or character variable.
+In this article, I will show you how easy it is to add a leading zero’s to a numeric or character variable.

 Add leading zeros in SAS to a Numeric Variable

 To add leading zeros in SAS, all you have to do is to add a z format to the variables.
 The Z format writes a standard numeric data with leading 0s.

 d specifies the number of digits to the right of the decimal point in the numeric value.

 The Z w. d format writes negative numbers with leading minus signs.
 In addition, it also right aligns before writing and pads the output with leading zeros.